Silent Witness series 23 – everything you need to know

 Silent Witness returned on Tuesday seventh and Wednesday eighth January 2020 at 9pm on BBC One.

-Its second two-part story will air on Monday 13th and Wednesday 15th, the present transferring from its traditional Tuesday slot to make means for soccer.
+Its second two-part story will air on Monday 13th and Wednesday 15th, the present shifting from its regular Tuesday slot to make manner for soccer.

 What is going to occur within the subsequent season of Silent Witness?

-Alongside a picture of the Silent Witness solid surrounded by the wreckage of a airplane crash (see above), the BBC has additionally launched a synopsis for the brand new season:
+Alongside a picture of the Silent Witness solid surrounded by the wreckage of a aircraft crash (see above), the BBC has additionally launched a synopsis for the brand new season:

 “A body in the concrete pillar of a car park.
 A downed plane.
 Scientific research gone wrong.
 The cases that end up at the Lyell Centre are rarely straightforward.
 Initial suspicions are challenged as the evidence mounts, and Nikki and the team must work harder than ever to find the truth.”

-The aforementioned airplane crash has been described by co-star David Caves, who performs Dr Jack Hodgson, as like one thing out of a “Bond film.”
+The aforementioned aircraft crash has been described by co-star David Caves, who performs Dr Jack Hodgson, as like one thing out of a “Bond film.”

-The crew seek for solutions within the wreckage of a airplane crash – was it a horrible accident, or one thing extra sinister?
+The workforce seek for solutions within the wreckage of a aircraft crash – was it a horrible accident, or one thing extra sinister?

 The brand new collection of #SilentWitness begins Tuesday seventh January on @BBCOne and @BBCiPlayer. pic.twitter.com/1bFNNaLVaS